Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Discussion on Future Directions

-Moreover, the described algorithms for $d=3,4$ which are near-linear in $n$ may not be simple to implement since they rely on a reduction to a recursive procedure for Klee's measure problem~\cite{chan2013klee} -- despite this approach having been ``made easy'' in comparison to prior solutions.
+The described algorithms for $d=3,4$, which are near-linear in $n$, do not appear to be simple to implement since they rely on a reduction to a complex recursive procedure for Klee's measure problem~\cite{chan2013klee} -- despite this approach having been ``made easy'' in comparison to prior solutions.
 Yet, we are hopeful that there are even simpler and more practical solutions for $d > 2$ that also achieve near-linear runtime in $n$.
-In particular, for $d=3$, the Klee's measure part only takes $\tilde O(1/\eps^{3/2})$ time, so there should be room to trade-off in theoretical runtime for practical improvements.
+In particular, for $d=3$, the Klee's measure part only takes $\tilde O(1/\eps^{3/2})$ time, so there should be room to trade off theoretical runtime for practical improvements.

+Moreover, we believe that our framework of \emph{computational-statistical runtime} for statistical measures, where we assume that our only access to the input is $O(1)$-time samples, is relatively unexplored.
+We expect that future work will develop this setting for other statistical measures.
+In particular, the approach we take three natural steps: (1) draw $n_\eps$ samples, (2) sketch the data into a sparser representation, and (3) solve for the distance.
+These appear to be a general paradigm for future study in these kinds of problems.